< Go to Climbing Shoes - Women's

 Hands-on Gear Review

-The La Sportiva Women's Miura is an amazing climbing shoe for technical climbing.
-If we could only own one climbing shoe- this would be it.
-They are comfortable, precise, and great at edging.
-This is a fantastic shoe for a climber who has been at it a little while and wants a high performance shoe to up their technique, but not the best shoe for beginners because of its cost and slightly more aggressive fit.
-If you are looking for a first shoe there are some cheaper options like the Evolv Elektra or Scarpa Thunder.
-If you want a high performance shoe that is not as down-turned, go for the Five Ten Anasazi LV - Women's, which has slightly stickier rubber as well.
-If you love the Miura, also check out the La Sportiva Miura VS - Women's!
+The La Sportiva Women's Miura is an amazing shoe for technical climbing, and it earns our Editors' Choice Award for being the standout choice for an all-around shoe.
+If we could only own one climbing shoe, this would be it.
+It is comfortable, precise, great at edging, and it is versatile enough for just about any style of climbing.
+This is a fantastic shoe for a climber who has been at it a little while and wants a high performance shoe to up their technique, but not the best shoe for beginners because of its high cost and slightly more aggressive fit.
+If you are looking for a first shoe, there are some less expensive options like the Evolv Elektra or La Sportiva Tarantulace - Women's.
+If you want a high performance shoe that is not as downturned, try either the Five Ten Anasazi LV - Women's or the La Sportiva Katana - Women's.

 See our complete Women's Climbing Shoe Review to see how these compared to others.